BjoernPetersen/container-helm/README.md

-# helm
+# container-helm

-Simple container image based on Debian with kubectl and helm installed.
+Container image based on Debian with kubectl and helm installed.